Irish Potato Candies

 Making Irish potato candy is as simple as beating all the ingredients except the cinnamon together into a fluffy, sticky mass.
 To make them easier to roll (and to firm them up if they’re at all runny), scoop out the candy and chill before rolling into little potato shapes and dusting in the ground cinnamon (recruit the kids for this part!).

-They can be stacked in a container in the refrigerator for a few days, which means they’re great make-ahead treats.
-These adorable little potatoes can even be used at an Easter gathering to celebrate spring.
+• Make ahead: The candies can be stored in a container in the refrigerator for a few days, which means they’re great make-ahead treats.

-Irish potato candies may look like adorable little potatoes, but they're actually so much sweeter.
+These spuds look like the real thing, but they're actually so sweeter.

 Prep time 20 minutes to 30 minutes